tauri-apps/plugins-workspace/plugins/window-state/README.md

 ![plugin-window-state](banner.png)

-Save window positions and sizse and restore them when the app is reopened.
+Save window positions and sizes and restore them when the app is reopened.

 ## Install